This article updated in August 2020.

 I ran lunchtime workshops for the lawyers as well as for the business services professionals.
 For our more senior partners, I offered one-to-one coaching sessions on how to make the most of LinkedIn.

 As one of the early adopters of LinkedIn in my law firm, I had early warning when somebody was getting itchy feet because suddenly their profile looked very polished, they were making connections, left right and centre, and getting involved in group discussions.
-(Then, depending on how I knew them, I would quietly mention that there’s a feature to switch off automatic notifications every time you make an update to your profile!)
+(Depending on how well I knew them, I would quietly mention that there’s a feature to switch off automatic notifications every time you make an update to your profile!)

 Anyway it turns out I have been using LinkedIn for a good number of years.
 Curious how long you’ve been using LinkedIn?